About Thrivous Clarity

 However, outside of these reviews, we didn’t come across any Clarity feedback on third-party websites.

-From a company perspective, Thrivous was founded by Dorothée and Lincoln Cannon in 2016, who are based out of Orem, UT.
+From a company perspective, Thrivous was founded by Dorothée and Lincoln Cannon in 2016, are based out of Orem, UT.
 According to the bio on their website, the company is focused on combining “sustainable business, consensus science, and emerging technology into products and services that you'll love.”

 Prior to founding Thrivous, Lincoln tells us he spent years researching and creating his own nootropic supplements.
 And when he finally found consistent, pleasant results, he decided to release the formulation under the name Clarity.